CAPC Guidelines:

 • Trophozoites are usually 12 to 18 µm by 10 to 12 µm in size.
 They are motile, flagellated organisms that are teardrop or pear-shaped.
 Trophozoites are bilaterally symmetrical, have a large ventral adhesive disc, and have two nuclei, each with a large endosome.
 They also have a pair of transverse, dark-staining median bodies.

-• Various tests are used, including direct smear (with or without a fixative stain), fecal flotation via centrifugation, fecal ELISA, direct fluorescent antibody assay, and PCR.
+• Various tests are used, including direct smear (with or without a fixative stain), fecal flotation via centrifugation, centrifugation with AI assisted reading, fecal antigen ELISA, direct fluorescent antibody assay (IFA), and PCR.

-• CAPC recommends testing symptomatic (intermittently or consistently diarrheic) dogs with a combination of direct smear, fecal flotation with centrifugation, and a sensitive, specific fecal ELISA or by PCR optimized for use in companion animals.
+• CAPC recommends testing symptomatic (intermittently or consistently diarrheic) dogs with a combination of direct smear, fecal flotation with centrifugation, centrifugation with AI assisted reading, and a sensitive, specific fecal ELISA or by PCR optimized for use in companion animals.
 Repeat testing performed over several (usually alternating) days may be necessary to identify infection.

 • Direct smear: